bem-archive/bem-tools/docs/depsjs/depsjs.en.md

 })
 ```

-If elements and modifiers are standalone files on a file system and not mentioned in the incoming BEMJSON file, they must be declared in the same way.
+If elements and modifiers are standalone files on a file system and not mentioned in the incoming BEMJSON file, they must be declared the same way.

 ## deps.js syntax

-To present a deps-entity in a deps.js file, use this syntax:
+To present a deps-entity in a `deps.js` file, use this syntax:
 ```js
 ({
     /* deps-entity */
 })
 ```

-deps-entities in a file can be an array if there's a dependency on a specific technology:
+deps-entities in a file can be represented as an array if there is a dependency on a specific technology:
 ```js
 ([{
     /* deps-entity 1 */